 If we want to understand mathematical properties in OPENMATH content dictionaries, we need to have a notion of "truth" - after all the properties are assumed to hold.
 Furthermore, we need to take into account the mathematical properties themselves.
 In OPENMATH there are two kinds of mathematical properties: "commented mathematical properties" (encoded as CMP elements which contain mathematical vernacular) and "formal mathematical properties" (encoded as FMP elements that contain XML encodings of OPENMATH objects).
 We are going to concentrate on the latter in this paper since they provide more structure.
 This is no loss of generality, given the assumption in mathematical practice that any rigorously stated property can be fully formalized given enough resources.
-For for the purposes of this paper we will just assume that we have access to an oracle that translates all commented mathematical properties into formal one, which we handle.
+For for the purposes of this paper we will just assume that we have access to an oracle that translates all commented mathematical properties into formal ones, which we handle with the methods presented in this section.